 Over the years, seatbelts have proven to be far and away the most important safety device in cars and trucks.
 They are by no means infallible, however, and car safety engineers see a lot of room for improvement in today's design.
 In the future, cars will be outfitted with better belts, better air bags and, most likely, completely new safety technology.
 Of course, the government will still have to address the biggest problem with safety devices -- getting people to use them.

-For more information on seatbelts and other safety systems, check out the links on the next page.
+For more information on seatbelts and other safety systems, check out the links below.